eslook/wikitest/.github/DISCUSSION_TEMPLATE/test3.md

 ---
-name: naam
+name: Tracking issue
-about: about
-category: test3
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
 ---

 test